Know which AI wrote

 Git-native

 Stored as git notes.
-Survives rebase and squash.
+Survives rebase and squash once configured.

 a4f2c1add payment flow71%29%